 • To provide leadership in the achievement of low cost flying through co-operation and partnership with like-minded bodies, and appropriate representation at all levels.

 • To promote safety in all aspects of the Society’s activities.

 • To promote the growth of the Society, and to provide opportunities for Members to experience aviation.

 The Irish Light Aviation Society (ILAS) was formed in 2009 when members of CAACI (Classic Aircraft & Aerobatic Club of Ireland) and SAAC (Society of Amateur Aircraft Constructors) decided to merge both organisations.
 The purpose of the organisation is to facilitate the construction, restoration and operation of aircraft for recreation in Ireland.

-The organisation has over 70 aircraft on its books including the 1935 BA Swallow, a 1945 Piper Cub and a 2006 SeaRey Amphibian.
-A number of Vans RV7's have taken to the air in recent years and a 4 seater Vans RV10 is under construction.
-Our latest aircraft to take to the air is Ken Townsend's Colibri on July 26, see link in News section.
+The organisation has over 100 aircraft on its books including a 1935 BA Swallow, a 1940 Piper J5 Cub Cruiser, a 2006 SeaRey Amphibian and a number of homebuilts from the Vans RV series of aircraft.
 The list of approved aircraft can be viewed here and more detailed information is on the ‘Background’ page.